Last Updated on 12/28/2020 by FilipiKnow

 Beginning December 27, 2018, fees for the exam application, initial registration, or PRC ID renewal can now be paid over the counter at any UCPB branch.

-If you select this option, a pop-up confirmation will appear showing the reference number as well as your appointment date and time.
-Record or take a screenshot of the said reference number and proceed to any UCPB branch to make the payment.
+If you select this option, a pop-up confirmation will appear showing the reference number and your appointment date and time.
+Record or take a screenshot of the reference number and proceed to any UCPB branch to make the payment.

 Payment via UCPB is validated within 2 to 3 working days.